We do computer vision

 Certain things are clear to us humans, which are absolutely incomprehensible to a computer.
 Especial when it comes down to vision and recognition.
 For example, a dog partially hidden behind a tree is split into separate parts for a computer.
 The computer has no perception that it is still one, not two dogs.
 Or, to put it in other words, computer vision software is just as intelligent as the designed algorithms.

 Suppose you want to find red pixels in an image, assuming that ripe tomatoes are red.
 That is relatively simple.
 Mark each pixel with a high red channel and a low green and blue channel.
 Your description is still an image where the spots are marked with ripe tomatoes.

-Next, assume you want a find straight lines in an image.
+Next, assume you want to detect straight lines in an image.
 That is a lot harder.
-Simply starting with a clear pixel and scanning in the neighborhood won't do; it takes a lot of time to process a single photo this way.
+By starting with one pixel and scanning in the neighbourhood won't do; it takes a lot of time to process a single photo this way.
 Detecting a straight line turns out to be so complicated that people have graduated on the subject.
 See https://en.wikipedia.org/wiki/Hough_transform.
 In the same category falls something like automatic number plate recognition.

 Up to now, all features to be detected have been defined geometrically.
 If not, it becomes even more complicated.
 Think of recognizing pedestrians or oncoming traffic in a self-driving car app.
 Or descriptions of real-world views.

 You now leave the machine vision behind and move on to the field of machine learning, also known as deep learning, which is discussed here.

 Once the desired features in an image are found and marked, they are usually processed at a higher level in the computer vision software.

 This may include the distillation of mathematical formulas from descriptions.
 In this way, dimensions, direction, rotation or other important information about the detected objects are available in a more feasible form.